-Alongside results about your personal information appearing on the dark web, IdentityWorks provides an explanation of how it handles dark web scanning.
+Alongside results about your personal information appearing on the dark web, IdentityWorks provides an explanation of how it handles dark web surveillance.
 The dark web includes non-traditional websites, message boards, and other areas of the internet that draw hackers and criminals.
 They may trade, buy, and sell personal information of identity theft victims in these locations.

 If an attacker can use the dark web to obtain enough of your personal information, they could steal your identity.

 One aspect of dark web monitoring where Experian IdentityWorks excels is that it asks you to add additional email addresses and phone numbers that you may use now or that you used in the recent past.
 IdentityWorks then searches the dark web for mentions of these items too, giving you additional monitoring options.

 You also can add your passport number, health insurance information, and other non-traditional items, allowing IdentityWorks to keep an eye on this information.

 As part of your IdentityWorks subscription, you can receive a representation of your credit score, and you can receive your credit report quarterly from all three credit bureaus.
 As you may expect, your Experian credit report is part of your subscription immediately after you sign up for the service.
 You can later request your Equifax and TransUnion reports.